All wonder dogs welcome

 Are the dogs always supervised?

 Yes, dogs are always supervised by our experienced staff.
-We use equal amounts of leadership and exercise to nurture a well balanced dog.
+We use equal amounts of leadership, exercise and rest to nurture a well balanced dog.

 I want to bring my dog to Dogsters Day Camp, now what?